 How to Time the Replacement of Your HVAC System After a Flood

-If your home was affected by the recent flooding from Hurricane Harvey, you are probably handling a lot of details to get your home back into tip-top shape.
+If your home was affected by the recent flooding from Hurricane Harvey or other storms, you are probably handling a lot of details to get your home back into tip-top shape.
 No doubt your top priority is removing sheetrock, flooring, and water-damaged furnishings to stop the infestation of mold and mildew.
 The Environmental Protection Agency (EPA) also has resources that describe ways to safely remove mold to protect a home’s indoor air quality and your respiratory health.
 Another aspect of repairing your home is timing when your HVAC system should be replaced.

 Repair or Replacement of Your Air Conditioner